Increasing positive monoids of ordered fields are FF-monoids: Ordered Fields

 \begin{example} Let $K$ be an ordered field, and let $K(X)$ be the field of rational functions over $K$.
 If $p(X) \in K[X]$ is a nonzero polynomial, then let $\ell(p(X))$ denote its leading coefficient.
 Now set

-and check that $K(X)^+$ is indeed a nonnegative cone making $K(X)$ an ordered field.
-The ordered field $K(X)$ is not Archimedean for $1/X$ (resp., $X$) is infinitesimal (resp., infinitely large).
+and check that $K(X)^+$ is indeed a positive cone making $K(X)$ an ordered field.
+The ordered field $K(X)$ is not Archimedean as $1/X$ (resp., $X$) is infinitesimal (resp., infinitely large).
 For another non-Archimedean ordering on $K(X)$, see \cite[Example~2.5]{HT15}.
-In this paper we always consider $K(X)$ as an ordered field with the nonnegative cone given in \eqref{eq:positive cone of the field of fractions}. \\ \\ \end{example}
+In this paper, we always consider $K(X)$ as an ordered field with the positive cone given in \eqref{eq:positive cone of the field of fractions}. \end{example}